AudioGen/wikisearch/README.md

 # wikisearch
 Wikipedia Search

-This is a Program that allows to search a Random Wikipedia article as well as an article the individual chooses.
+This is the code that is used for the program that has a random wikipedia entry button, as well as one that you can search yourself.
-There is some interesting code going on here.